Education

 8. Turn your clothes into something new

-Do you have a bunch of old clothes that you don’t wear anymore?
+Do you have many old clothes you don’t wear anymore?
 Instead of letting them sit at the back of your closet, why not try turning them into something new?
 For example, cut a pair of sweats, resew the hems to make shorts, or design an oversized shirt into a cute dress.
-When the quarantine is over, you’d have new clothes to wear when you can finally go out with your friends again.
+When the quarantine is over, you’ll have new clothes to wear when you can finally go out with your friends again.

 9. Learn a new language

 Although learning a language might be more difficult in adulthood, it’s not impossible.
-If you’re planning to take a trip to a different country after the pandemic, catch up on your language skills now.
-But even if you aren’t planning to go anywhere when things (hopefully) go back to normal, learning a new language is a productive way to keep yourself occupied.
+If you plan to travel to a different country after the pandemic, catch up on your language skills now.
+But even if you aren’t planning to go anywhere when things (hopefully) return to normal, learning a new language is a productive way to keep yourself occupied.

 10. Recreate scenes